 How to Germinate Lemon Seeds Fast

-Pre-sprouting means coaxing your seeds to life without soil, and we’ll show you two easy methods using simple household items.
+We’ll show you two easy methods using simple household items.
 But first, let’s get those seeds out of your lemon!

 How To Prepare the Lemon Seeds for Germination